facelessuser/pymdown-extensions/docs/src/markdown/index.md

 !!! summary "MagicLink"
     [MagicLink](extensions/magiclink.md) linkafies URL and email links without having to wrap them in Markdown syntax.
-    Also, allows shortens repository issue, pull request, and commit links.
-You can even use easily insert mentions:
+    Also, shortens repository issue, pull request, and commit links automatically for popular code hosting providers.
-    @twitter:twitter.
+    You can even use special shorthand syntax to link to issues, diffs, and even mention people

 !!! summary "Mark"
     [Mark](extensions/mark.md) allows you to ==mark== words easily.